-One day, during French class, we played Chinese Portrait (you know, the game where you say “If I was a …, I would be a …”).
+One day, during French class, we played the Chinese Portrait game (you know, the one where you say “If I was a …, I would be a …”).
 As the intention was to learn vocabulary, we were doing it with all kinds of things.
 If I was a flower, if I was a color, if I was an actress / actor, if I was a movie…

 Then came the question: If I was an animal, I would be…

 So I took a few extra seconds to search in my mnemonic catalogue an animal that would fit more neatly into the definition of who I would like -want- to be.
-The one I identified the most with was the tiger.
+Tiger came immediately to mind.
 Yes, that’s an image that makes me proud: the brave, courageous tiger, so beautiful and strong.

 After I told them what animal I would be, I waited excitedly to hear what the other people from my group would say.
 A lion?
 An eagle?
 A, I don’t know, crocodile?